 SHOTS ON GOAL

 TOR – 9+9+5 = 23

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Pierre Bouchard, Rick Chartraw, Brian Engblom, Bill Nyrop, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer (C), Bob Gainey, Réjean Houle, Doug Jarvis, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Pierre Mondou, Doug Risebrough, Steve Shutt.

 TOR – Goaltenders: Gord McRae, Mike Palmateer.
 Defence: Randy Carlyle, Brian Glennie, Trevor Johansen, Mike Pelyk, Ian Turnbull.
-Forwards: John Anderson, Pat Boutette, Jerry Butler, Ron Ellis, George Ferguson, Jimmy Jones, Dan Maloney, Lanny McDonald, Darryl Sittler (C), Jack Valiquette, Stan Weir, Tiger Williams.
+Forwards: John Anderson, Pat Boutette, Jerry Butler, Ron Ellis, George Ferguson, Jimmy Jones, Dan Maloney, Lanny McDonald, Darryl Sittler (C), Jack Valiquette, Stan Weir, Dave Williams.